-This handy guide explains everything you need to know about the ACAT assessment process.
+This handy guide explains everything you need to know about the ACAT assessment process and how to apply for aged care funding.

 What is an ACAT assessment?